VET TECH 1035RW - Principles of Veterinary Nursing

 Principle Editors; Joanna m Bassert, Angela D Beal, Oreta M Samples.

 Learning & Teaching Activities

-Specific Course RequirementsThe course will be delivered as a program of 36 lectures and 12 weeks of practicals or tutorials.
+Specific Course RequirementsThe course will be delivered as a program of workshops and clinical based learning activities.

-Attendance at all practical classes and tutorials is compulsory.
+Attendance at all clinical based learning acitivites and workshops is compulsory.

 Students must have appropriate professional and protective clothing and footwear for practical classes, which may include white coats, overalls and boots.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.